briggsprashar/sports_metric_analysis/Project.md

 - As in many other sports, women’s basketball athletes are underrepresented in testing data and literature, reducing generalizability and exposing gaps in coverage
 - Lack of unified frameworks that integrate multiple systems (see 4.2.2 below for more on this) this is also the basis of this study

-To address these issues, the 5 metrics, consistently represented in both men’s and women’s teams in at least two tracking systems, were seleted
+To address these issues, the 5 metrics, consistently represented in both men’s and women’s teams in at least two tracking systems, were selected

 [TOC](#table-of-contents)